-- Boost Mental Health: Several studies, including this one published in 2017 in Annals of General Psychology, have shown that Bifidobacterium and Lactobacillus probiotic strains can reduce anxiety, depression, OCD, and autism, boosting mood and memory.
+- Boost Mental Health: Several studies, including one published in 2017 in the Annals of General Psychiatry, have shown that Bifidobacterium and Lactobacillus probiotic strains can reduce anxiety and depression, boosting mood and cognition.
 “While more research is needed to confirm these correlations, the research so far is promising in linking a healthy bacterial balance with mental health,” Minchen says.

-- Promote Heart Health: Research has found that certain strains of probiotics may help reduce total and LDL cholesterol by breaking bile down in the gut (bile contains cholesterol).
+- Promote Heart Health: Research has found that certain strains of probiotics may help reduce total and LDL cholesterol.

 Who Should Take a Probiotic Supplement?

-While probiotic supplement research is still underway, research shows that probiotic supplements show promise in treating or preventing many following conditions, including high blood pressure, lactose intolerance, constipation, yeast infections, irritable bowel syndrome, type 2 diabetes, colitis, and colon cancer, Sonpal maintains.
-And they have been found safe and effective for all ages.
+While probiotic supplement research is still underway, probiotic supplements show promise in treating or preventing many of the following conditions, including high blood pressure, lactose intolerance, constipation, yeast infections, irritable bowel syndrome, type 2 diabetes, colitis, and colon cancer, Sonpal maintains.

 However, Minchen suggests talking with a dietitian to discuss the best strains and dosage for you, depending on your health goals, medications, and health history.
 “A dietitian can help identify strains that will specifically target the conditions you want to manage,” she points out.